- Live results are shown to your visitors as they type, and include products, categories and pages.

 This is the easiest way to install.
 Clerk will automatically add the Omnisearch code to your site, by targeting a search field of your choice, and triggering based on an event.

-• Event controls what the user should to to trigger the Omnisearch.
+Event controls what the user should do to trigger the Omnisearch.
 Most likely you want it to display when your visitors click on your search icon or input field.

 Find your unique CSS selector this way: